-- Banker's acceptances-These investments are drafts or bills of exchange that banks accept as liabilities by pledging their credit on behalf of customers - Negotiable certificates of deposit-These certificates of deposit (CDs) can be sold before maturity and have a \$100,000 minimum denomination.
+- Negotiable certificates of deposit-These certificates of deposit (CDs) can be sold before maturity and have a \$100,000 minimum denomination.
 Rates may be negotiated with depositors.
 To be attractive investments, CD rates need to be higher than rates on Treasury bills and commercial paper with the same maturities. - Commercial paper-This is the short-term unsecured obligations of large, financially sound corporations, both foreign and domestic.
 There is no collateral except a firm's good reputation.
 Companies issue commercial paper, instead of borrowing from a bank, to raise short-term funds. - Corporate debt-Investments in corporations in the form of bonds can provide a good source of income.
 Banks are permitted to invest in investment-grade securities-that is, bonds that have a high credit quality rating and present a low risk of default.